Baphomet42/Data-Packs/README.md

     + Link to buttons using the `Link Equipment` tool
     + Droppers drop a single cube when powered from a Pedestal Button
     + Droppers will drop a new cube when the old one is destroyed, but only if powered from a Super Button or Pellet Catcher
++ *Elevator*
+    + Use `Select Tool` to setup elevator movement
+    + Elevators can move up or down between a start point and end point
+        + Elevators only start moving when a player enters the start point
+        + Standing in the end point will not move the elevator back
+    + Pair two elevators at different locations to create a seamless teleport effect
+        + Select the entrance elevator, go to the exit elevator, and click on the Pair option
+        + The entrance elevator will now teleport players to the exit elevator after it's done moving
+        + The exit elevator should either be cycled to Exit Only mode or have a movement end point set up
+        + When done correctly, a single elevator ride will seamlessly move the player to a new location anywhere in the world
 + *High Energy Pellet*
     + Pellets spawn from High Energy Pellet Launchers
     + Bounce off walls and cubes, can go through portals